crownstone/ble-automator/README.md

       }
     }

+There is an [issue](https://github.com/crownstone/ble-automator/issues/3) to automate this process partly.
+However, if you really want to authorize properly for your users, we recommend to use oauth.
+Subsequently your application needs to have some structure to be able to have a user select the proper device they want to control.

+### Make connection

 The send command script is most versatile.
 For example, to turn on a crownstone:

     ./sendCommand.py -i hci0 -a 00:11:22:33:44:55 -v -e -t 0 -d 100 -n -s 1